 This depends on the length of the primary J-1 visa holder's DS-2019 status document.
 J-2 dependents may not remain in the United States after the J-1 visa holder leaves the country, unless the primary J-1 visa holder’s absence is brief and temporary.

 Dependent visas are meant for family members who want to visit the J-1 visa holder in the United States for a significant period of time.
-If your family member will come for three months or less, we would advise you to apply for a B-2 (tourist visa) instead.
+If your family member will come for three months or less, you may want to consider applying for a B-2 (tourist visa) instead.

-J-1 visa holders must show proof of their own support for living expenses, as well as for their dependents during their time in the U.S.
+J-1 visa holders must show proof that they have sufficient funds to support their living expenses as well as those of their dependents during their stay in the U.S.

 Travel Information for J-1 Exchange Visitors +

-Be aware, approval from your Host Faculty or Supervisor is required.
+Be aware that approval from your Host Faculty or Supervisor is required.
 Allow approximately 1 week for processing.

 Please note Exchange Visitors should not be out of the country for more than thirty (30) days, as it will be considered a disruption of program.